jerdog/devex-and-devops-success-revealHugo/content/_index.md

 ---

-{{< slide background-image="/images/slides/32-platform-engineering.jpg" background-opacity=".6" >}}
+{{< slide background-image="/images/slides/40-platform-engineering.jpg" background-opacity=".4" >}}

-#### The rise of Platform Engineering
+### The rise of Platform Engineering

+- Creation of specific, integrated environments that devs need
+- Abstract away complexities of infrastructure & backend services
+- Ensure devs have access to robust, scalable, easy-to-use platforms
+- Streamline development processes and reduce setup time

 {{% note %}}
-The rise of platform engineering represents a paradigm shift towards creating comprehensive, integrated environments that cater specifically to the needs of developers.
-This movement focuses on abstracting away the complexities of infrastructure and backend services, allowing developers to concentrate on writing code and creating value.
-Platform engineering embodies the principles of DevEx by ensuring that developers have access to robust, scalable, and easy-to-use platforms.
-These platforms streamline development processes, reduce setup time, and allow for a focus on innovation rather than maintenance.
+The rise of platform engineering represents a paradigm shift **towards creating comprehensive, integrated environments that cater specifically to the needs of developers**.
+This movement focuses on **abstracting away the complexities of infrastructure and backend services**, allowing developers to concentrate on writing code and creating value.
+Platform engineering embodies the principles of DevEx by **ensuring that developers have access to robust, scalable, and easy-to-use platforms**.
+These platforms **streamline development processes, reduce setup time**, and allow for a focus on innovation rather than maintenance.
 {{% /note %}}

 ---

-##### Self-Service Platforms
+#### Self-Service Platforms

+- Empower developers to control their needs with necessary tools
+- Leverage automation, templates, policies with agility
+- Accelerate development, enhance productivity, and foster autonomy and innovation

 {{% note %}}
-Self-service platforms epitomize the evolution of DevEx by empowering developers to independently provision resources, deploy applications, and manage their lifecycles without waiting for operational support.
-These platforms leverage automation, templates, and predefined policies to ensure compliance and governance, while offering the agility needed for rapid development cycles.
-By providing developers with the tools to perform tasks that were traditionally in the domain of IT operations, self-service platforms accelerate development, enhance productivity, and foster a culture of autonomy and innovation.
+Self-service platforms epitomize the evolution of DevEx by **empowering developers** to independently provision resources, deploy applications, and manage their lifecycles without waiting for operational support.
+These platforms **leverage automation, templates, and predefined policies** to ensure compliance and governance, while offering the agility needed for rapid development cycles.
+By providing developers with the tools to perform tasks that were traditionally in the domain of IT operations, self-service platforms **accelerate development, enhance productivity, and foster a culture of autonomy and innovation**.
 {{% /note %}}

 ---

-### Bringing Dev and Ops Together
+{{< slide background-image="/images/slides/42-devex-devops-convergence.jpg" background-opacity="1" >}}

 {{% note %}}
+### Bringing DevEx and DevOps Together
 The convergence of DevEx and DevOps represents a strategic alignment that breaks down traditional silos between developers and operations teams, fostering a culture of collaboration and mutual understanding.
 By prioritizing DevEx, organizations ensure that developers have access to tools and processes that not only streamline their workflow but also facilitate a smoother transition of code from development to production.
 This alignment encourages both teams to work closely from the outset of projects, sharing insights, feedback, and responsibilities, which enhances the efficiency of the development lifecycle and leads to higher quality outcomes.
 Key to this synergy is the adoption of practices such as continuous integration and continuous deployment (CI/CD), which rely on automation to reduce manual toil and speed up delivery, while maintaining high standards of reliability and security.
 {{% /note %}}

 ---

 ### Better Practices

+<p class="fragment">Empower with the right tools</p>
+<p class="fragment">Encourage Cross-functional Teams</p>
+<p class="fragment">Implement Feedback Loops</p>
+<p class="fragment">Focus on Automation</p>
+<p class="fragment">Invest in Training and Development</p>

 {{% note %}}
 **Empower with the Right Tools:** Equip teams with integrated, user-friendly tools that support automation, collaboration, and real-time communication.
 This includes choosing IDEs, version control systems, CI/CD pipelines, and monitoring tools that align with both Dev and Ops needs.